jpatnaree/SpookyEgg/README.md

 # Welcome to SpookyEgg Project

-SpookyEgg is a unique React-Flask application, serving as a platform for sharing paranormal or unusual hotel experiences.
+SpookyEgg is a React-Flask application, serving as a platform for sharing paranormal or unusual hotel experiences.

 ## Key Features